dragonpilee/bvm-msc/README.md

 To run the program, simply compile and execute the `Heart.java` file using a Java compiler:

+# Heart ASCII Art

+This is a simple Java program that prints a heart shape using ASCII art.

+## Tech Stack

+- Java

+## Usage

+To run the program, simply compile and execute the `Heart.java` file using a Java compiler:

 ```bash
 javac Heart.java
 java Heart

 This will output the heart shape to the console.